KILTprotocol/spec-ext-credential-api/readme.md

 ### DApp consumes the API exposed by extension

-The dApp can get all the available extensions via iterating over the `window.kilt` object.
+The dApp can get all available extensions by iterating over the `window.kilt` object.

 ```typescript
 function getWindowExtensions(): InjectedWindowProvider[] {